MoAlmubarak/SWE-363---Back_End/README.md

 ## Running the Server

-To run the server, execute the following command:
+To run, execute the following command:

 ```
-node server.js
+node /index.js
 ```

 Ensure that MongoDB is running and accessible.